sotw/qds_render/README.md

 So he/her can put all image file in a folder and use this utility to see the result.

-qds_loader_stl will be replaced by this one and if there will be another interesting 3d format I will extend this python tool.
+qds_loader_stl will be replaced by this one and if another interesting 3d format happened.
+I will extend this python tool.

 #### First sample : A brain skull (stl)